Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

 \makeatletter \adl@drawiv#1#2#3{ .5\tabcolsep \xleaders#3{#2.5\@tempdimb #1{1}#2.5\@tempdimb} #2\z@ plus1fil minus1fil .5\tabcolsep} [1]{ \noalign{ \aboverulesep \global \@dashdrawstore\adl@draw \global \adl@draw\adl@drawiv} \cdashline{#1} \noalign{\global \adl@draw\@dashdrawstore \belowrulesep}} \makeatother

 [1]{{ \textit{#1}}}

-Finally, we formalize the symbolic expression level of \cref{fig:solving-pyramid}.
+Finally, we formalize the arithmetic expression level of \cref{fig:solving-pyramid}.
 Every concept-based predicate corresponds to an equation $x = y \odot z$, with $\odot \in \{+,-,\times,\div\}$ and $x,y,z \in \mathbb{Z}_{\geq 0} \cup V$ where $V$ is a set of variable symbols.
-We require that $\exists! v \in \{x,y,z\}: v\in V$.
+We require that $\exists! v \in \{x,y,z\}\colon v\in V$.
 We refer to the deductive inference step taken to solve that equation as a \defn{reasoning step}, and its output (i.e., the value of the variable) as an \textbf{intermediate result}.
-The symbolic expression level consists of a sequence of such reasoning steps, which is a proof of the answer of the problem.
-Any fact from the mental model is an axiom that can be used in the proof.
-The reasoning of a problem is \defn{linear} iff every reasoning step has at most one non-axiom premise, and \defn{nonlinear} otherwise.
+The arithmetic expression level consists of a sequence of such reasoning steps, which is a proof of the answer of the problem (or solution).
+Any fact from the mental model is an axiom that can be used in the solution proof.
+This work focuses exclusively on \defn{linear} problems, in which every reasoning step has \emph{at most} one non-axiom premise.

-\paragraph{Note on plausibility.} A mental model theory over some reasoning\andreas{Maybe clarify that we are talking about human learning here} domain must be able to adequately explain the relative difficulty across different types of reasoning problems \citep{johnson-laird-1983}.
-Our \mathworld-based operationalization emphasizes arithmetic concepts and their relational structure as the key features that explain errors at the mental model level, which is in line with existing theories \citep{riley-1983-development, briars-larkin-1984, Kintsch1985-KINUAS}.
+\paragraph{Plausibility of the mental model framework. } A mental model theory over some reasoning domain must be able to adequately explain the relative difficulty across different types of reasoning problems \citep{johnson-laird-1983}.
+Our \mathworld-based operationalization emphasizes arithmetic concepts and their relational structure as the key features that explain errors at the mental model level, which is in line with existing theories on word problems \citep{riley-1983-development, briars-larkin-1984, Kintsch1985-KINUAS}.
 Our schemata for the logical forms extend the problem schemata from \citet{riley-1983-development}, specifically, in terms of the breadth of concepts and properties supported.